Non-Newtonian viscous fluid models with learned rheology accurately reproduce Lagrangian sea ice simulations: Discussion

 \subsection{Learned rheology}

 The numerical results in the previous section demonstrate our framework's capacity to infer a shear rheology that can accurately reproduce the velocity fields computed with a complex DEM for sea ice.
 The resulting rheology provides valuable insight into the dynamics of sea ice: it reveals a transition from shear-thickening to shear-thinning behavior as the ice floe field becomes increasingly packed.
 This finding is in contrast to existing models for sea ice.
 Hibler's model, the state-of-the-art continuum model, predicts a plastic behavior for all concentrations \cite{hibler1979} as a consequence of ridging \cite{coon1974, rothrock1975}.
 Since, above a certain threshold, shear stress is independent of the strain rate in plastic materials, Hibler's model is an example of a shear-thinning rheology.
 Given that ridging is not considered in our DEM computations, we cannot expect our findings to be comparable to Hibler's model.
-However, collisional models for sea ice are built from a setup similar to ours.
-Recent work derived a linear viscous model in which the viscosity increases, as in our case, with concentration \cite{shen1986, shen1987}.
+Alternatively, collisional models for sea ice are built from a setup similar to ours.
+Early work derived a Newtonian (i.e.~linear) viscous model in which the viscosity increases, as in our case, with concentration \cite{shen1986, shen1987}.
 In these collisional models, internal stresses emerge from momentum transfer between ice floes via collisions.
-A more sophisticated derivation of the linear viscous collisional model was recently provided \cite{toppaladoddi2025}.
-Collisional models treat sea ice as a granular gas where collisions are mostly binary, instantaneous, and uncorrelated.
-This, though, is not what we observe in our DEM simulations, where ice floes undergo enduring contact with more than one floe at a time.
-These conditions are representative of dense granular flows, whose dynamics have been found to be captured by the $\mu(I)$ model \cite{dacruz2005, pouliquen2006, jop2006}.
+A more sophisticated derivation of the Newtonian viscous collisional model was recently provided \cite{toppaladoddi2025}.
+Collisional models, however, require a parameterization of forces due to floe-floe interactions which, in general, is very difficult to derive.
+A purely phenomenological rheology model that has been successful in modeling dense granular flows is the $\mu(I)$ model \cite{dacruz2005, pouliquen2006, jop2006}.
 Initial explorations found the $\mu(I)$ model capable of capturing DEM computations with disk-shaped ice floes \cite{herman2022}.
 The $\mu(I)$ has also demonstrated some accuracy in predicting DEM data from \emph{SubZero} \cite{dediego2024}.
 In fact, the results of \cite{dediego2024} translate into a shear-thickening viscosity for all concentrations.
+This shear-thickening viscosity, however, is incapable of capturing the sea ice dynamics observed in the DEM for very high concentrations.
+For $A = 0.95$, we find that the sea ice velocity profiles become increasingly curved as the ocean velocity increases, see panels (f)-(j) of figure \ref{fig:velocity}.
+Our results demonstrate that this trend can be predicted with a shear-thinning viscosity.
+Future work should explore the underlying cause of the transition from a shear-thickening to a shear-thinning viscosity.